D2D Coded Caching Schemes for Multiaccess Networks with Combinatorial Access Topology: MADCC schemes with -design topology

 \subsection{Performance analysis of the proposed MADCC scheme with $t$-design topology}

-In this subsection, we carry out comparison of the proposed MADCC scheme with $t$-design topology in Theorem \ref{thm:MADCC_tdes}, the derived CWEG scheme with $t$-design topology in Theorem \ref{thm:derived_MADCC_tdes} and the WCCWC scheme mentioned in Theorem \ref{thm:MADCC_cyclic}, using the metrics of load per user and subpacketization level while keeping the number of caches and cache memory size same.
-By choosing the parameters, a $t-(v,k,1)$ design and $i=1$ for the proposed scheme in Theorem \ref{thm:MADCC_tdes}, a $t-(v,k,1)$ design for the scheme in Theorem \ref{thm:derived_MADCC_tdes}, for positive integers $r>1$, $t_0=1$ and $K_0=\frac{v-1}{r-1} \ge 1$ for the scheme in\cite{WCCWC} mentioned in Theorem \ref{thm:MADCC_cyclic}, MADCC schemes are obtained with $v$ number of caches each having a cache memory of $\frac{M}{N}$=$\frac{1}{v}$.
-These schemes are compared in Table \ref{tab:MADCC_tdes}.
-It is seen that, under the same $t$-design topology, our proposed scheme in Theorem \ref{thm:MADCC_tdes} performs better than the derived CWEG scheme in Theorem \ref{thm:derived_MADCC_tdes} in terms of subpacketization level while achieving the same load per user.
-That is, $\frac{F_{proposed}}{F_{derived}}=\frac{v\binom{k}{t-1}}{vt\binom{k}{t}}=\frac{1}{k-t+1}$.
-Comparing the proposed scheme in Theorem \ref{thm:MADCC_tdes} and the WCCWC scheme, it is seen that the proposed scheme performs better in terms of load per user for a given $\Gamma$, $\frac{M}{N}$ and $L$ while the subpacketization level is equal in some cases and varies (smaller or larger) in others.
-That is, when $k=r$, $\frac{{\text{Load per user}}_{proposed}}{{\text{Load per user}}_{cyclic wrap-around}}=\frac{1}{t}$.
-The following example illustrates the above comparisons.
+In this subsection, we carry out a comparison of the proposed MADCC scheme with $t$-design topology in Theorem \ref{thm:MADCC_tdes}, the derived CWEC scheme with $t$-design topology in Lemma \ref{lem:derived_MADCC_tdes} and the WCCWC scheme, using the metrics of load per user and subpacketization level while keeping the number of caches, cache size and access degree the same.
+These schemes are compared in Table \ref{tab:MADCC_tdes}, considering $v$ number of caches and an access degree of $k$.